 Foot Rot, also called athlete’s foot or the medical term, tinea pedis, is a fungal infection that commonly grows on the feet.
 The fungus – Trichophyton Rubrum – can spread to other parts of the body, such as the nails, causing fungal nail infections.

-The term – athlete’s foot – is so named because the fungus that causes Foot Rot thrives in places where athletes are usually at, like locker rooms and showers where the environmental conditions are warm and moist.
+The term – athlete’s foot – is so named because the fungus that causes foot rot thrives in places where athletes are usually at, like locker rooms and showers where the environmental conditions are warm and moist.
 Regardless of this fact, it is still possible to contract this fungal infection almost anywhere, directly or indirectly.

 The good news is this fungus is largely harmless.
 As long as the skin is kept dry and clean, their reproduction and spread are limited.
-We will look at some usual causes, symptoms, and how to cure foot rot easily without needing to visit your local doctor.
+We will look at some usual causes, symptoms, and how to manage foot rot easily without needing to visit your local doctor.

 Causes of Foot Rot

 Everyone is susceptible to contracting Foot Rot and it has nothing to do with cleanliness.
 Even if you wash your feet several times daily, you can still be at risk especially if you do not dry your feet thoroughly after washing.